UCL/composite-actions/python/build_sdist/README.md

 # Build Python source distribution

-This action builds a Python package source distribution.
-The built distribution is uploaded as an artefact in the ``dist`` directory.
+This action builds a Python package source distribution and a pure-Python wheel.
+The built distributions are uploaded as an artefact in the ``dist`` directory.

 ## Inputs